3030 - Writing on Science & Society Course Descriptions

 - This section of WRTG 3030 focuses on analyzing and composing effective writing in relation to the broad topic of sustainability.
 While the term “sustainability” has been employed by various social and political groups in the U.S., its vague definitions and ubiquitous media presence often conceal contradictory agendas.
 In this course, we’ll analyze a variety of texts to investigate how rhetorical strategies both mask and reveal competing views about what it means to be “sustainable.”
 Because much of the conversation around sustainability takes place in the genres of the workplace (resumes, memos, reports, proposals) and because many of you will be using these genres in your future careers, you’ll be practicing these genres throughout the semester.
 We’ll consider how document design and visual rhetoric play a central role in effective communication, and you’ll be expected to use principles of effective design in your writing.

-- WRITING ON SCIENCE AND SOCIETY, Naomi Rachel
+- WRITING ON SCIENCE AND SOCIETY, Dr. Naomi Rachel

 - Science as Narrative- Taking on the cluster busters.